Lobster Season in Mexico. What is it? When is it? And why should you care?

 - 1 Lobster Season in Mexico.
 What is it?
 When is it?
 And why should you care?

-- 1.3 The veda in Quintana Roo – Updated for Lobster Season 2024
+- 4 The veda in Quintana Roo – Updated for 2026

-The closed season for lobster in the Mexican Caribbean runs from March 1 through June 30.
-It is forbidden to hunt or trap lobster during this period.
+The closed season for lobster in the Mexican Caribbean (Zone V, which includes Quintana Roo) runs from March 1 through June 30.
+It is forbidden to hunt, trap, possess, transport, or sell lobster during this period without special authorization.

 Let’s find out more about the lobster season in Mexico and why it is important.